090988ansarikashif/hello-world/Installation.md

-step by step installation for Debian / Ubuntu
+step by step installation for Debian / Ubuntu with virtualenv.

 source : https://about.okhin.fr/posts/Searx/ with some additions